Tanzu Observability by Wavefront supports several types of metrics, including 2 kinds of counters.

 Where Are Delta Counters Useful?

-- If you’re monitoring a Function-as-a-Service (FaaS or serverless) environment, many functions execute simultaneously.
-It’s not possible to monitor bursty traffic like that without without losing reported metric points due to collision.
+- You’re monitoring a Function-as-a-Service (FaaS or serverless) environment, and many functions execute simultaneously.
+It’s not possible to monitor bursty traffic like that without losing some reported metric points due to collision.

-- You want to collect metrics from two sets of application each using a separate Telegraf instance behind a load balancer.
+- You want to collect metrics from two sets of applications, each using a separate Telegraf instance behind a load balancer.

-- Wavefront uses delta counters to aggregate counters across multiple apps for the logs to metrics Wavefront integration.
+- You want to aggregate counters across multiple apps.
+For example, the logs to metrics integration uses delta counters.

-For more on delta counter use cases, see our blog Monitoring Apps in the Serverless World: Introducing Wavefront Delta Counters
+For more on delta counter use cases, see the blog Monitoring Apps in the Serverless World: Introducing Delta Counters

-Delta counters make it easy to do monitoring for this use case.
-The Wavefront service aggregates the metrics that come from different invocations of the same functions.
-The Wavefront AWS Lambda Functions integration comes preconfigured with several delta counters and several counters for standard metrics.
-In addition, you can monitor business metrics by using our SDK to define a wrapper for your AWS Lambda function.
-See AWS Lambda Functions Integration for setup instructions.
+Delta counters make monitoring easy for this use case.
+The Wavefront service aggregates the metrics that come from different invocations of the same function.
+The Wavefront AWS Lambda Functions integration comes preconfigured with several delta counters and a gauge for standard metrics.
+In addition, you can monitor custom business metrics by using our SDK to define a wrapper for your AWS Lambda function.
+See the AWS Lambda Functions Integration for setup instructions.